 The best affordable life insurance policies have competitive rates and great ratings regarding financial strength, customer satisfaction, range of options, and other features.
 We evaluated more than two dozen life insurance providers in terms of these factors and selected the most affordable companies.
 Read on for our list of the best affordable life insurance providers.

 Best Overall : Nationwide

 Nationwide has a strong financial reputation, great customer satisfaction ratings, flexible conversion options, and affordable rates for all ages.

 Online quotes and policy management

 May require a medical exam

 Nationwide offers an affordable term life policy for 10, 15, 20, or 30 years that can be converted to a permanent policy at the end of the term or renewed annually up to age 95.
-The estimated price for a 20-year, $250,000 term policy is about $15/month for a 35-year-old female and $43/month for a 50-year-old male in excellent health.
+Nationwide advertises a few price examples on their website for a 20-year, $350,000 policy: $18.51 for a 32-year-old, $29.53 for a 42-year-old, and $53.42 for a 52-year-old.
 They also have several attractive riders that you can add to your policy, including a children’s term rider and an accelerated death benefit for terminal illness.